 2. Seeking Control over Chaos

 If you had a chaotic childhood, this is what could cause some perfectionist behaviors.
 You didn’t have control over your life.
 Some of the ways that you may have tried to restore order were through keeping a tidy room, paying close attention to details, organizing things, excelling in school, or controlling your younger siblings.

 3. Positive Reinforcement

 There is considerable positive reinforcement for having things done perfectly.
-So, if you are fearful that you will be criticized, ridiculed, humiliated or punished for performing less that perfectly, doing the job just right lowers your anxiety and keeps those bad things from happening.
+So, if you are fearful that you will be criticized, ridiculed, humiliated, or punished for performing less than perfectly, doing the job just right lowers your anxiety and keeps those bad things from happening.
 Praise is a positive reinforcer that is validating, boosts self-esteem, makes you feel accepted, and confirms that you are a worthwhile individual.

 Now that you are familiar with some of the root causes of perfectionism you can begin to disarm this tendency.
 You do not have to let perfectionism dictate your life!

 1. Catch Yourself In the Act– Become aware of when you are engaging in perfectionist behavior.
 By raising your awareness, you can begin to disarm it.